databricks/koalas/README.md

 ## Current status

-This project is a technology preview that is meant to show the current available that is available.
-In this preview, you should expect the following differences:
+This project is currently in beta and is rapidly evolving.
+You should expect the following differences:

  - some functions may be missing (see the [What is available](#what-is-available) section)